Amarsinhji Banesinhji: Reign

-He served during the Great War with the Kathiawar Motor Ambulance Corps 1915-1916.
 A well-educated and progressive ruler, he took an interest in improving the welfare of his subjects.
 He established the first Farmers' Co-operative Bank in Saurashtra to provide finance to farmers, promoted agriculture, as well as the dairy and textile industries.
 He also introduced village self-government schemes, the first pensions for state employees, reformed the public services and a strong and effective police force.

 A gifted sportsmen, he excelled in badminton, cricket and marksmanship.
 He also took an interest in motoring, aircraft and architecture, building several palaces and public buildings in Wankaner and Wankaner House in Bombay.
 He celebrated his Golden Jubilee on 31 May 1931.